Sport's Vision Statement

 We recognise the importance of every child establishing life-long habits and developing physical, mental and social well-being.
-For the last six years since the introduction of Sports Premium, this vision has had a major impact on outcomes across our school.
+This vision has had a major impact on outcomes across our school.

 At St Rose, Sports Premium Funding is highly valued and we are committed to ensuring it is spent to maximum effect.

 As part of the Government's £150million per year funding, we have received £18,411.00 to spend on physical education and school sport.
 The funding is ring-fenced and can therefore only be spent on improving the quality and breadth of PE and Sport in school.

 The funding must be used to make additional and sustainable improvements to the quality of PE and Sport.
 Sports Premium should be used to build capacity within the school and we are working to ensure that improvements made will benefit pupils in future years.

 There are 5 Key Indicators that we are focused on and which we are seeing significant improvements across: